district-labs/web3-sets/apps/docs/pages/schemas/evm/rules.md

 Can you guess what will happen during runtime?

-The `all` operation checks if all of the `condition` is reference is satisfied.
+The `all` operation checks if all of the `condition` reference is satisfied.

 The `all` operator accepts a list condition or rule references, but since this set only contains a single condition and a single rule, we only pass in the single condition with the identifier `condition:depositTo`.